bohdon/site-bohdon-content/content/docs/smooth-sdf-shape-edges.md

 - The obvious result is a lot of aliasing, and the shapes can disappear at small scales.
 - At 1x, you can notice the circle is designed to be exactly 1px, which we want to try to preserve in the next steps.
-- Using a 1-x since SDFs natively have positive values on the outside and we want the shapes to be white-on-black.
+- A 1-x is used since SDFs natively have positive values on the outside, but we want white on the interior.

 ### Smoothstep Fixed